Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Background

-In summary, the ELBO for VI in BNNs is not well-defined for a large class of interesting function-space priors.
+In summary, the ELBO for VI in BNNs is not well-defined for most interesting function-space priors.
 In \cref{sec:methods}, we propose a solution by using the so-called regularized KL divergence, which we introduce next.